entelognathus/Arthrodire-phylogeny/Character list of new matrix.md

-# Character list of arthrodires and petalichthyids
+# Character list of arthrodires, petalichthyids ,and ptyctodontids.
-> Characters 1-85 of Carr and Hlavin (2010) are from Carr (1991).

 ## Skull roof
  1. Posterior development of rostral plate: not developed (0); subtriangular (1); T-shaped (2).